Friesian Calf and the tradition of animal sculpture

 Eventually, they decide to run away and become town musicians in the city of Bremen.
 Contrary to the story’s title the characters never arrive in Bremen, as they succeed in tricking and scaring off a band of robbers, capturing their spoils, and moving into their house.

-Compare and contrast Bremen Town Musicians and Friesian Cow.
+Compare and contrast Bremen Town Musicians and Friesian Calf.
 What are their similarities and differences?
 Do you think they’re both a part of the same tradition of animal sculpture?

 © University of York